thedelk/grooper-ace-architect/docs/vol-1/condition.md

 In order to complete this activity, the images have to be verified.
 This means that they need to be checked to make sure the previous step (Image Processing) worked correctly on all of the pages.

 To verify that an image has been reviewed, you can:

-    1. right click on the image and click **Mark As Reviewed**, or
+1. right click on the image and press **Mark As Reviewed**, or
-    2. press the **Enter** key on your keyboard.
+2. press ++enter++ on your keyboard.

 You know an image has been reviewed when there is a green **✓** on the image.

-Each image has to be reviewed before the **Complete Task** button in the toolbar will light up, so it's probably easiest to press the **Enter** key for each of these.
+Each image has to be reviewed before **Complete Task** in the toolbar will light up, so it's probably easiest to press ++enter++ for each of these.

-!!! abstract "Step 10"
+!!! abstract "Batch Processing / Batches / Production / **Invoices Process**"
     Make sure every image in the batch has been marked as reviewed.

 ??? tip
     For this exercise, Image Processing works on all of the pages.

-    To complete this step quickly, select the first page in the batch and hold your **Enter** key down.
+    To complete this step quickly, select the first page in the batch and hold your ++enter++ key down.
 It will quickly verify all of the pages in the batch.

-When you have reviewed all of the pages in the batch, the **Complete Task** button in the toolbar will light up.
+When you have reviewed all of the pages in the batch, **Complete Task** in the toolbar will light up.

 ![](../assets/img/vol-1/2-2/35-36.gif)

-!!! abstract "Step 11"
+!!! abstract "Batch Processing / Batches / Production / **Invoices Process**"
-    Click the **Complete Task** button to finish this activity and return to Grooper Design Studio.
+    Press **Complete Task** to finish this activity and return to Grooper Design Studio.

 ![](../assets/img/vol-1/2-2/037.png)